Saturday, April 30, 2016

 vintage poplar.
 PWM

-Lary Shaffer used the shaper table to cut "fingers" into the end of the
+Lary Shaffer used the shaper table to cut "fingers" into the end.
+The

-new vintage poplar arched frame segments which will be used to replace
+new vintage poplar arched frame segments will be used to replace

 missing frames of the Narcissus.
 PWM